 Do tigers have any known predators?

-Tigers are apex predators (top of the food chain) and are usually the hunters, not the prey.
+Tigers are apex predators (top of the food chain) and are usually the hunters, not the hunted.
 However, buffalo, elephants, and bears will occasionally take down a tiger in self-defense.
 Tigers also occasionally succumb to crocodiles or packs of dholes (a wild dog found in Asia).

 You can see a video of a tiger cub in the wild below.